The Rainbow Alliance of The Bahamas (RAB)

 A shocking verdict in January 2009 has left the gay community in the country wondering whether justice can be served on their behalf as a jury unanimously decided that it was okay for a straight man to kill a gay man if the gay man propositions him.
 And if the gay man is HIV-positive as revealed in the case on the link below, it is quite justifiable (according to the defense attorney) to kill the gay person.
 All the straight man has to do is tell the jury: "He tried to rape me" and "I was protecting my manhood."
 Once the straight person sounds convincing and sheds a few tears, he can go scott free.

 Though we are seemingly making light of the situation, it is not funny but utterly ridiculous.
-Yes, it actually happened and sets a dangerous precedent, further eroding the rights of GLBT citizens in the country.
+Yes, it actually happened and sets a dangerous precedent, further eroding the rights of LGBT citizens in the country.
 Using a gay panic defense is rather passe and the defense attorney should be ashamed of himself for saying the gay man's death was justified.
 See full story on link below.

-• LOCAL GLBT NEWS FROM 2008:
+• LOCAL LGBT NEWS FROM 2008:

 • GAY MURDER SUSPECT TURNS HIMSELF IN